Adapted from Told in a Garden's "2004 Christmas Free Design". Stitched on 22 count hardanger with a single strand of floss.

 To make a puffier circular ornament one can use layers of padding.
 The bottom circles of padding can be cut smaller than the top circle.
 Or one can use metal finishing forms.

 I have been asked where I get circular and oval templates.
-Circle shapes can be easy to find around the house.
-Ovals can be more challenging.
+If you don't own compass you can probably find lots of circle shapes around the house but ovals can be more challenging.
 Both can be easily drawn if you know what size you want and you have MS Paint on your computer.
 The sequence is as follows:

 Open MS Paint.